A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

 in which $\vec{F}^{\text{ct}}(\s,t)$ is the surface force density obtained from the simple penalty-based contact model by Kamensky et al. \cite{kamensky2015immersogeometric}.

 The IVC filter used in this study is a new generic conical-type filter, referred to as the GENI (GEneric NItinol) filter, that is designed for research purposes by U.S. Food and Drug Administration (FDA) scientists and collaborators \cite{riley2021vitro}.
 It resembles a cage with support structure of an umbrella consisting of a central hub with 16 evenly spaced radial struts.
 We simulate the dynamics of clot transport and capture with the filter deployed in a rigid circular tube that is representative of the IVC.
 Blood is modeled as a Newtonian fluid with the density $\rhof =1.0$~$\text{g}\cdot\text{cm}^{-3}$ and dynamic viscosity $\muf = 0.03$~$\text{g}\cdot(\text{cm}\cdot \text{s})^{-1}$ .
 A realistic cylindrical blood clot with length $2.0$~cm and diameter $2.5$~mm is considered.
 The blood clot is modeled as a nearly incompressible hyperelastic material with Poisson's ratio $\nu=0.499$, shear modulus $\Gs=2000~\text{dyn}\cdot\text{cm}^{-2}$, and density $\rhos_0=1.2\,\rhof$.
 Here we ignore the influence of gravity.
 The clot and the filter are deployed in a circular tube of length $6.4$~cm and diameter $2.8$~cm.
 A fully developed parabolic velocity profile with the maximum velocity of $U_{\text{max}}=15.0 \, \text{cm}\cdot\text{s}^{-1}$ is imposed at the inlet of the tube at the bottom boundary ($y=-3.2$~cm), corresponding to the total flow rate of $2.77\, \text{L}/\text{min}$.
 Zero normal traction and tangential velocity conditions are imposed at the outlet of the tube at the top boundary.
 No-slip conditions are imposed along all the other parts of the Cartesian domain boundary.
 The computational domain is a cuboid of size $L_x \times L_y \times L_z = 3.2 \, \text{cm} \times 6.4 \, \text{cm} \times 3.2 \, \text{cm}$.
-This Eulerian domain is discretized using mixed refinement ratios, including two Cartesian grid levels with a refinement ratio of $4$ and additional three Cartesian grid levels with refinement ratios of $2$, resulting effective Cartesian grid spacings of $h_{\text{coarsest}}=\frac{3.2}{12} \, \text{cm}$ on the coarsest level and $h_{\text{finest}}=\frac{3.2}{12\times4\times2^3} \, \text{cm}$ on the finest level.
+This Eulerian domain is discretized using mixed refinement ratios, including two Cartesian grid levels with a refinement ratio of four and additional three Cartesian grid levels with refinement ratios of two, resulting effective Cartesian grid spacings of $h_{\text{coarsest}}=\frac{3.2}{12} \, \text{cm}$ on the coarsest level and $h_{\text{finest}}=\frac{3.2}{12\times4\times2^3} \, \text{cm}$ on the finest level.
+Note that while it is not necessary to use a mixed refinement ratio, our numerical experiments show that in some large scale simulations a mixed refinement ratio provides a reasonable compromise between the overall computational cost and additional refinement in regions where higher accuracy is desired.
 Both the IVC filter and the circular tube are assumed to be rigid, stationary structures that are modeled using penalty methods \cite{kolahdouz2020immersed}.
-The surface of these structures are covered by $\textbf{Q1}$ surface elements with $\mfac=2$.
-The blood clot is discretized using volumetric $\textbf{Q1}$ elements with $\mfac \approx 2$ along the interface.
+The time step size is $\dt=0.04$~ms and and the force penalty parameters for the clot are set to $\kappa=10^{5} \, \text{g}\cdot\text{cm}^{-2}\cdot \text{s}^{-2}$ and $\eta=1.0 \, \text{g}\cdot\text{cm}^{-2}\cdot \text{s}^{-1} $ with $\Ncycle=4$.

 Fig.~\ref{fig:filter_clot_cylinder}(a) shows the initial setup of the problem including the geometries of the clot, filter, and the circular tube.
 The clot is positioned at an initial angle of $\theta_0=20^{\circ}$ with the $y$ axis, and its center of mass is initially located at $(0.7\,\text{cm}, \, 2.15 \, \text{cm}, \, 0.0 \, \text{cm})$.